r48n34/Modern-Table-Tennis-Score-Board/README.md

 [Click here for the Website](https://modern-table-tennis-score-board.vercel.app/)

 ## 🛠️ Features
-1. 🌟 Free forever and open sources.
+1. 🌟 Free forever and open source.
-2. 🌐 Better animations and UI for score board
+2. 🌐 Better animations and UI for scoreboard

 ## 🔍 Functions
 - ✅ Storing score in local storage
-- ✅ Help to calculate serve count and who serve currently
+- ✅ Help to calculate serve count and who serves currently
 - ✅ Easy swap match info
 - ✅ With Timer
 - ✅ Mobile UI friendly
-- ✅ More features in future
+- ✅ More features in the future
 - ✅ Training Road Map
+- ✅ Supports English, Chinese, and Japanese languages

 ## 🏠 Self Hosting
 ```bash
 # Install with yarn